Salvation and Sanctification

 Our works do not save us, and cannot save us.
 Many use this truth to point to

-the "law" (including Father's commandments, Holy Days, etc.) as being either "done
+the "law" (including the Father's commandments, Holy Days, etc.) as being either "done

 away with," or not having anything of vital importance to do with actual